Winnipeg Jets (1972–1996): Recruitment and first game

+Bobby Hull was the first star of the WHA and Jets franchise, playing in every season for Winnipeg.

 On December 27, 1971, Winnipeg was granted one of the founding franchises in the World Hockey Association (WHA).
 The original owner was Ben Hatskin, a local figure who made his wealth in cardboard shipping containers.
-The team took their name from the Winnipeg Jets of the Western Canada Hockey League (WCHL).
+The team took their name from Hatskin's Winnipeg Jets of the Western Canada Hockey League (WCHL).
 The Jets' first signing was Norm Beaudin in 1972 (earning the player the moniker of "the Original Jet").
 Ab McDonald was the Jets' first captain.
 The first major signing was Bobby Hull, with a record $1 million signing bonus.
 Already known as "the Golden Jet," Hull was hired by Hatskin for a full package worth at least US$2.5 million, and on June 27, 1972, Hull jumped from the NHL to the WHL, at which point he had more goals than any other active player in the NHL.
 He had signed a 10-year contract to play and coach with the Jets.
 Hull played with the team until 1979.
 Hull's acquisition, partially financed by the rest of the WHA's teams, gave the league instant credibility and paved the way for other NHL stars to bolt to the upstart league.

 The Jets were the first North American club to seriously explore Europe as a source of ice hockey talent.
-Winnipeg's fortunes were bolstered by acquisitions such as Swedish forwards Anders Hedberg and Ulf Nilsson, who starred with Hull on the WHA's most famous and successful forward line (nicknamed "the Hot Line"), and defenceman Lars-Erik Sjoberg, who would serve as the team's captain and win accolades as the WHA's best defenceman.
-Behind these players and other European stars such as Willy Lindstrom, Kent Nilsson, Veli-Pekka Ketola, leavened by players such as Peter Sullivan, Norm Beaudin and goaltender Joe Daley.
+Winnipeg's fortunes were bolstered by acquisitions such as Swedish forwards Anders Hedberg and Ulf Nilsson, who starred with Hull on the WHA's most famous and successful forward line (nicknamed "the Hot Line"), and defenceman Lars-Erik Sjöberg, who would serve as the team's captain and win accolades as the WHA's best defenceman.
+Behind these players and other European stars such as Willy Lindström, Kent Nilsson, Veli-Pekka Ketola, leavened by players such as Peter Sullivan, Norm Beaudin and goaltender Joe Daley.

 Their European players had to adapt to a more violent style of play in Canada, in some cases speaking out against the style.
 Hull, who had over 303 goals over seven seasons with the Winnipeg Jets from 1972 to 1979, had chronic traumatic encephalopathy when he died in 2023, donating his brain for research on the disease.

-The Jets' first game in the WHA was played against the New York Raiders on October 12, 1972 in Madison Square Garden.
+The Jets' first game in the WHA was played against the New York Raiders on October 12, 1972, in Madison Square Garden.
 Among members of the squad at that time were Ab McDonald, Joe Daley, Dunc Rousseau, Duke Asmundson and Bill Sutherland.
 Team captain Ab McDonald scored the first goal of their WHA era.